GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/2-introduction-to-interfaces-typescript.md

 One of TypeScript’s core principles is that type checking focuses on the shape that values have.
-This is sometimes called “duck typing” or “structural subtyping”.
+This is sometimes called "duck typing" or "structural subtyping".
 In TypeScript, interfaces fill the role of naming these types, and are a powerful way of defining a "code contract" within your code as well as contracts with code outside of your project.

 Let's start with an overview of interfaces, including what they are and how you can use them in your TypeScript code.

-## What is an interface?
+## What is an interface

 You can use interfaces to describe an object, naming and parameterizing the object's types, and to compose existing named object types into new ones.